teiesti/anthem-next/res/manual/src/cli.md

 # Command Line Tool

-Anthem is primarily a translational tool - it transforms ASP programs into theories written in the syntax of first-order logic.
+Anthem is primarily a translational tool -- it transforms ASP programs into theories written in the syntax of first-order logic.
 Additional transformations within this syntax can sometimes produce theories whose classical models coincide with the stable models of the original program.
 These transformations can be invoked via the command line using a variant of
 ```
-    translate --with <TRANSLATION>
+    anthem translate --with <TRANSLATION>
 ```

 Anthem can further exploit these translations from programs to equivalent (first-order) theories by invoking automated theorem provers to verify certain types of equivalence.
 Variants of the
 ```
-    verify --equivalence <EQUIVALENCE>
+    anthem verify --equivalence <EQUIVALENCE>
 ```
 command can produce problem files in the TPTP language accepted by many ATPs, or pass these problems directly to an ATP and report the results.